Ángel Pagán: 2010

 Pagán was not the 2010 Opening Day center fielder (the nod went to newly acquired Gary Matthews, Jr.), despite making a strong case in 2009.
 Due to Matthew's poor performance, Pagán shortly found himself back in the starting lineup and quickly established himself as a quality everyday player.

-On May 19, 2010, Pagán started a triple play from center field in the 5th inning against the Washington Nationals on a ball hit by Cristian Guzmán.
+On May 19, 2010, Pagán became the second player in MLB history to hit an inside the park home run and turn a triple play in the same game.
+The triple play started in the 5th inning against the Washington Nationals on a ball hit by Cristian Guzmán.
 After catching the bloop hit, his momentum carried him right into the infield and he threw the ball in.
 Since the baserunners each advanced a base, had Pagan opted to run the ball in himself, he could have recorded an unassisted triple play and would have been the first ever outfielder to do so.
-He hit an inside-the-park home run in the same game, the first in Nationals Park history.
+The inside the park home run was also the first in Nationals Park history.
 On June 22.
 2010, Pagán fell one home run short of a cycle.

 With the return of Carlos Beltrán as the starting center fielder on July 15, 2010, Pagán became the starting right fielder for the Mets, replacing Jeff Francoeur.
 He finished the year batting .290, with 11 home runs and 69 RBI.
 He had 168 base hits in 579 at bats on the season.
 He hit 31 doubles, 7 triples and stole 37 bases.
 His first career hit by a pitch came on September 4, 2010, against the Chicago Cubs.
 All facets of Pagán's game improved in 2010, most notably his ability to make smart decisions while running the bases.